 In the case of factorial (or any recursive process) the answer to the new factorial subproblem is not the answer to the original problem.
 The value obtained for (n-1)! must be multiplied by n to get the final answer.
 If we try to imitate the GCD design, and solve the factorial subproblem by decrementing the n register and rerunning the factorial machine, we will no longer have available the old value of n by which to multiply the result.
 We thus need a second factorial machine to work on the subproblem.
 This second factorial computation itself has a factorial subproblem, which requires a third factorial machine, and so on.
-Since each factorial machine contains an infinite nest of similar machines and hence cannot be constructed from a fixed, finite number of parts.
+Since each factorial machine contains another factorial machine within it, the total machine contains an infinite nest of similar machines and hence cannot be constructed from a fixed, finite number of parts.